cocotb/cocotb/docs/source/index.rst

 What is cocotb?
 ***************

-cocotb enables users to write testbenches in `Python <https://www.python.org>`_ as opposed to VHDL, (System)Verilog, or other EDA-specific languages.
+cocotb enables users to test and verify their designs in `Python <https://www.python.org>`_ as opposed to VHDL, (System)Verilog, or other EDA-specific languages.

 ***********